Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Create terrain surface from a local raster/README.md

 ## How to use the sample

-When launched, this sample displays a scene that was rendered using a local raster file.
+When opened, this sample displays a scene that was rendered using a local raster file.
 Pan and zoom to explore the scene and observe how the terrain surface allows visualizing elevation differences.

 ## How it works